Receiving home care doesn’t need to mean hordes of people traipsing through your home, with …

 We go the extra mile.
-We employ and pay the care staff, which means we have a duty of care.
+We employ and pay our care staff, which means we have a duty of care.
 For example, if your care worker is ill, it’s our job to find someone to replace them.

 We are fully regulated by the Care Quality Commission.
-This gives you a higher level of protection and peace of mind, knowing there’s a professional team managing your care.
+This gives you a higher level of protection and peace of mind, knowing there’s a professional care agency team managing your care.

-We also guarantee the training, supervision and support of our care staff.
+We also guarantee the training, supervision and support of our care staff and care managers.
 And we’re always at the end of a phone should you need support.